Pandemic Threatens Local Papers Even As Readers Devour Their Coverage

 Interest in news is high.
 An internal Facebook report obtained by The New York Times showed that more than half the articles being consumed on the social platform in the U.S. focused on the coronavirus.
 Ratings for television news have surged.

 Local news websites are also seeing significant traffic.
 Yet that doesn't matter if people are pulling print ads.
-And BuzzFeed reports some digital advertisers are also withdrawing their ads because they don't want them to run next to coverage of the pandemic.
+And BuzzFeed reports that some digital advertisers are also withdrawing their ads because they don't want the ads to run next to coverage of the pandemic.

 Media